amwebexpert/NativeFirebase2Webview/README.md

 # NativeFirebase2Webview

+Native firebase login within react-native, integrated with a SPA wrapped be a Webview.

 POC for authenticating within a React Native app by the mean of Firebase Native.
 Once the login process is completed then try to pass the token to an existing SPA as a single sign on process.